Soozu/stove-account-generator/README.md

 1. **Launch** the application
 2. **Choose** "Generate Accounts" from the main menu
 3. **Enter** the number of accounts (1-100)
-4. **Watch** as custom Maildrop.cc emails are created and automatically copied to clipboard
+4. **Watch** as custom Maildrop.cc emails are created instantly via API
-5. **Wait** for seamless STOVE registration with automatic email handling
+5. **Enjoy** single tab mode - only STOVE registration tab opens
+6. **Experience** 11x faster email verification with background processing
-6. **Find** your accounts in the custom save location or desktop
+7. **Find** your accounts in the custom save location or desktop

 ## 📱 **Menu Options**